DanHanh/scLinear/README.md

 <p align="center"><img src="man/figures/README-unnamed-chunk-4-4.png" width="75%" height="75%"/><p>

 ### Use a pre-trained model
 User may manually load pre-trained models (available models: all, bcell, tcell, nkcell).
-If a pretrained model is used it is advided to use the raw data slot from the RNA assay, and normalization = TRUE, to ensure that the input data is normalized the same way as for the training data.
+If a pretrained model is used it is advided to use the raw data slot from the RNA assay, and normalization = TRUE, to ensure that the input data is normalized the same way as for the training data. `adt_predict()` is then used to predict the ADT values with parameters:
+* `pipe` Pretrained model.
+* `gexp` Gene expression matrix.
+* `slot` Seurat slot to use. "counts" (default)
+* `normalize` TRUE (default) or FALSE.
+  An example can be found below:

 ``` r
 pipe <- create_adt_predictor()